 Hey Bertrand!
 Since when has the "Galeries Lafayette" been unusual?

 A little moment of weakness with this selection?
 What nonsense!
 Everything is under control.
 I just wanted to share with you 2 interesting events...

 1// Fashion shows

 The store organises every Friday at 3 o’clock (except in August) a fashion show with professional models.
 Aimed more for a (rich!) international clientele the show lasts 25 minutes and allows you to discover the latest fashions.
-It is free but you have to reserve a place.
+Admission charge applies.

 2// Panoramique terrace

 Surprising as it may be there exists a 7th floor of this store dedicated to fashion, with a very large terrace open to the public offering a superb view of 360° of the capital and it is possible to have a drink when the weather permits.
 The difference between this one and the terrace of the “Printemps” department store next door is that this one is much bigger and it is easy to find a seat.
 A little anecdote is that on January the 19th 1919 a small plane actually landed on this terrace, making this the first ever landing to be made on a building.
 It also picked up a 25 000 francs reward offered by the management of the store for a challenge made 10 years earlier to achieve this exploit.

 The Galeries Lafayette Store, 40 bd Haussmann, 75009 Paris, open during the usual store hours.